trimstray/nginx-admins-handbook/README.md

 ###### Rationale

-  > Log management is an part of any server administrator’s responsibility and is an part of security solutions.
-Log files gives you feedback about the activity and performance of the server as well as any problems that may be occurring.
+  > Log files gives you feedback about the activity and performance of the server as well as any problems that may be occurring.
 They are records details about requests and NGINX internals.
 But also logs use more disk space.

-  > Some critical parts of log files:
-  >
-  > - time stamp, source ip, and other attributes of an incoming request
-  > - excessive access attempts to non-existent files
-  > - access to extensions you have not implemented
-  > - access to risky parts of your app that accept user input
-  > - http codes, e.g. error codes like a 4xx, 5xx

-  > Log rotation is a process that solves these problems by periodically archiving the current log file and starting a new one.
-It renames and optionally compresses the current log files, delete old log files, and force the logging system to begin using new log files.
+  > You should define a process which periodically archiving the current log file and starting a new one, renames and optionally compresses the current log files, delete old log files, and force the logging system to begin using new log files.

-  > For auditing or archival purposes, you may need to decrease or increase the log rotation configuration for one or more logs files.

   > I think the best tool for this is a `logrotate`.
 I use it everywhere if I want to manage logs automatically, and for a good night's sleep also.
 It is a simple program to rotate logs, uses crontab to work.
 It's scheduled work, not a daemon, so no need to reload its configuration.